To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 files inside your module, ngless sets the environmental variable

-as the path to the module directory.
+NGLESS_MODULE_DIR as the path to the module directory.

-To add new functions, use a functions
+To add new functions, use a functions section, which should contain a list of

 functions encoded in YaML format.
 Each function has a few required arguments: